samer27/SamIT1025/lab5/readme.md

 # Conclusion

-In Lab5, we identified networking components, topologies, and the NSA's role in networking security.
-Also, we defined encryption technologies and approaches to cybersecurity to reduce threats.
+In Lab5, I identified networking components, topologies, and the NSA's role in networking security.
+Also, I defined encryption technologies and approaches to cybersecurity to reduce threats.
 What I now understand more clearly is the role of encryption in message sending.
-The main idea is that the cipher key must be kept private between those sending messages; even all other components of the system are public knowledge.
+The main idea is that the cipher key must be kept private between those sending messages; even though all other components of the system are public knowledge.
 I also understand the NSA's role in network security and educating the public of security issues.